Order of Francisco de Miranda

-The Order of Francisco de Miranda (Orden Francisco de Miranda) is conferred by the Republic of Venezuela in memory of Francisco de Miranda (1754–1816).
+The Order of Francisco de Miranda (Orden Francisco de Miranda) is conferred by the Bolivarian Republic of Venezuela in memory of Francisco de Miranda (1754–1816).
 This national honor and decoration was created to recognize Venezuelan citizens and foreigners who have contributed to the sciences, to the progress of the country, to the humanities or who have exemplified outstanding merits.
 There are several variations in this Order.
-This Order was originally a medal, established in 1934; however, it was established as an Order on July 28, 1939.
+Originally a medal established in 1934; it was reestablished as an Order on 28 July 1939.

 History

 This honor, conferred by the President of Venezuela, was established in the 1930s.
 Subsequent legislation modifying the Order, the former Law on the Condecoration of the Francisco de Miranda Order was enacted in July 1943.
 More recently, the law was revised further in 2006, establishing the different levels or rankings within the Order and also identifying potential categories of recipients.